alexmitrani/Repeatr/README.md

 [Playlist](https://alexmitrani.github.io/Repeatr/articles/Playlist.html) A list of recommended shows - work in progress.

-[Polish](https://alexmitrani.github.io/Repeatr/articles/Polish.html) A discussion of the song Polish from the Steady Diet of Nothing album.
+[polish with a small p](https://alexmitrani.github.io/Repeatr/articles/polish%20with%20a%20small%20p.html) A discussion of the song Polish from the album Steady Diet of Nothing.

 ## Repeatr package for R